ntk148v/til/linux/network-performance-parameters.md

       net.core.netdev_budget_usecs = 8000
       ```

+   - `dev_weight`: the maximum number of packets that kernel can handle on a NAPI interrupt, it's a PER-CPU variable.
+For drivers that support LRO or GRO_HW, a hardware aggregated packet is counted as one packet in this.

+    ```shell
+    sysctl net.core.dev_weight

+    net.core.dev_weight = 64
+    ```

 10. Linux also allocates memory to `sk_buff`.
 11. Linux fills the metadata: protocol, interface, setmatchheader, removes ethernet
 12. Linux passes the skb to the kernel stack (`netif_receive_skb`)
 13. It sets the network header, clone `skb` to taps (i.e. tcpdump) and pass it to tc ingress
 14. Packets are handled to a qdisc sized `netdev_max_backlog` with its algorithm defined by `default_qdisc`
+    - `netdev_max_backlog`: a queue whitin the Linux kernel where traffic is stored after reception from the NIC, but before processing by the protocols stacks (IP, TCP, etc).
+There is one backlog queue per CPU core.
+A given core's queue can grow automatically, containing a number of packets up to the maximum specified by the `netdev_max_backlog` settings.
+    - In other words, this is the maximum number of packets, queued on the INPUT side (the ingress dsic), when the interface receives packets faster than kernel can process them.
+    - Check command, the default value is 1000.

+    ```shell
+    sysctl net.core.netdev_max_backlog

+    net.core.netdev_max_backlog = 1000
+    ```

 15. It calls `ip_rcv` and packets are handled to IP
 16. It calls netfilter (`PREROUTING`)
 17. It looks at the routing table, if forwarding or local